PhilPons/synopsx/README.md

-If you use the BaseX Client use the default syntax : http://docs.basex.org/wiki/Commands You can also use the command line syntax : http://docs.basex.org/wiki/REST#Command_Line
+If you use the BaseX Client use the default syntax : http://docs.basex.org/wiki/Commands You can also use the command line syntax : http://docs.basex.org/wiki/REST#Command_Line (Change the informations between curl-braces with your own informations)

 #### Config database